 - 1. Ensure that you have completed the steps in Configure firewall rules for the virtual machine. - 2.
-Open and log in to Lighthouse. - In the Settings Pane, select ॐ > SYSTEM > Network Settings.
-The NETWORK SETTINGS page displays. - 4.
-Under External Network Addresses, confirm that the Azure instance public IP address has been added to the external endpoints.
+Open and log in to Lighthouse. - 3.
+In the Settings Pane, select 3 > SYSTEM > Network Settings.

+The NETWORK SETTINGS page displays.

+4. Under External Network Addresses, confirm that the Azure instance public IP address has been added to the external endpoints.

-Note: At a minimum, ensure that there is at least one IP address present for use in node and secondary Lighthouse enrollment.
+- At a minimum, ensure that there is at least one IP address present for use in node and secondary Lighthouse enrollment. - Ensure that your public IP address is listed first to avoid nodes trying to communicate with LH through any private IP addresses listed.